-Boris Johnson said that these measures will be in place for three weeks, and that they will be reviewed at the end of this period.
+Boris Johnson said at the time that these measures will be in place for three weeks, and that they will be reviewed at the end of this period.

 She said: "The issue of the three weeks is for us to review where we are and see if we've had an impact jointly on the slope of that curve.

 "But I think to make it clear to the public if we are successful we will have squashed the top of that curve, which is brilliant, but we must not then suddenly revert to our normal way of living that would be quite dangerous.

 "If we stop then all of our efforts will be wasted and we could potentially see a second peak.
 So over time, probably over the next six months, we will have a three-week review."

 She also added that it's 'plausible' that restrictions could be in place for longer than that.

 On 16 April, Dominic Raab announced that the lockdown would be extended for 'at least' three weeks.

 Speaking at the daily press conference, he said: "If we rush to relax the measures that we have in place we would risk wasting all the sacrifices and all the progress that has been made.

 "That would risk a quick return to another lockdown with all the threat to life that a second peak to the virus would bring and all the economic damage that a second lockdown would carry."